Mexico. The most populous Spanish-speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 Güey translates roughly to “dude” or “man” in Mexico.

-Where in Spain you might ask a friend, ¿Qué pasa, tío?, you’d be much more likely to say, ¿Qué onda, güey? in Mexico.
+In Spain, this Spanish word may be used to ask a friend, ¿Qué pasa, tío?, you’d be much more likely to say, ¿Qué onda, güey? – “hey dude, what's up” in Mexico.

-Codo/a translates to “elbow,” but it’s is also used in Mexico to describe someone overly frugal or tightfisted with his or her money.
+Codo/a literally translates to “elbow,” but it is also used in Mexico to describe someone overly frugal or tightfisted with his or her money.

 - Juan nunca gasta en cosas innecesarias.
-Es muy codo. – Juan never spends money on unncessary things.
+Es muy codo. – Juan never spends money on unnecessary things.
 He’s very frugal.

 Put simply, estar crudo/a means to have a hangover.